CustomerFX/FX.ReportUtility.JS/README.md

 The runReport method take the following parameters:
 * **reportName:** The Family:PluginName of the report to run
 * **recordSelection:** A valid Crystal Record Selection Formula.
 Set as null to not set a report filter
-* **parameters:** An array of objects with two properties for string parameters: name and value, for example: [{name:'MyPrompt', value:'MyValue'}], or with three properties for date range parameters, for example: [{name: 'MyDateRange', startValue: '2017-09-07', endValue: '2017-09-15'}].
+* **parameters:** An array of objects with three properties for string parameters: name and value, for example: `[{tyoe: 'string', name:'MyPrompt', value:'MyValue'}]`, or with four properties for date range parameters, for example: `[{type: 'range', name: 'MyDateRange', startValue: '2017-09-07', endValue: '2017-09-15'}]`.
 Set as null to not set any parameters
 * **title:** (optional) Title of the progress dialog when exporting the report
 * **fileName:** (optional) Specify the name of the file you want to use for the exported file (no extension, just name)